bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

               set_fact:
                 aws_keypair: "{{ key_pair_details['key'] }}"
             ```

-        1. The contents above extracts the key pair information from the output
+            This extracts the key pair information from the output
             of the previous task.
 We will use the information to
             extract the private key and store the value in our private key file.

         1. Add the following contents to the end of the **create.yml** file.